Communication to Customers

 Enginuity news, Industry news

-As the concerns of COVID-19 (Cornoavirus) escalate, we want to reassure you that the Enginuity Group is committed to supporting our customers and those working in the Engineering and Advanced Manufacturing sector, during this unprecedented time.
+The Enginuity Group is working alongside businesses, government and regulatory bodies to support employers and learners in managing the impact of COVID-19 (Coronavirus).
+We want to reassure you that the Enginuity Group is committed to supporting customers and those working in the Engineering and Advanced Manufacturing sector, during these unprecedented times.

 Our teams are well prepared to work remotely to ensure continuity of services and we are taking precautionary measures to make certain we can maintain on-hand support to you throughout this time.
 We will continue providing you with the outstanding quality service you have received to date from across all our departments and functions within the Enginuity Group.

 Please do not hesitate to contact us if you have any questions or queries that need answering or resolving.
 Our Customer Experience team are on hand to talk to you and support with your enquiries – 0845 643 9001 or [email protected].

 We have incorporated a number of frequently asked questions (FAQs) below and would suggest you refer back to this page regularly as we will continue to keep you updated on changes and any new arrangements that we put in place.

 Please bear with us as we go through your queries.
 We appreciate your patience at this challenging time and understand you have individual queries relevant to your own particular circumstances.
 We aim to provide you with regular updates, and at the same time, will continue to work on developing useful guidance and tools to support you using the technology available to us.